linagora/tmail-backend/tmail-backend/apps/memory/README.md

 mvn clean install
 mvn compile com.google.cloud.tools:jib-maven-plugin:2.7.0:dockerBuild
 ```

-**Tip**: In case you are in a hurry and want the build to run faster by choosing not to run tests, you can add `-DskipTests`, like this:
+You can add the -DskipTests flag as well if you don't want to run the tests.

 ```
 mvn clean install -DskipTests